 Riders slowly started trickling into Marthasville, our campsite for the evening, as early as 9:30 a.m.
 Every spare inch of shade around the Marthasville baseball diamonds was covered with tents.
 Lots of people found shady places to nap and the concession stand and the Twin Gables served food and drink all afternoon.

 Top 10 Tips for Riding in the Heat

 2. “Use a cool pack around you neck.
 Something about having something on your neck makes you feel cooler all over.” –Karen Kopp, first ride

-3. “Stay in the motel.” –Renee Lance, 2nd ride
+3. “Stay in the motel.” –Renee Lance, second ride

 5. “Make an ice burrito out of a bandana.
 Roll it up and tie it around you neck.
 The trick is you have to find ice.” –Margie Hilburn, fourth ride

 6. “The earlier you leave, the cooler it is and you can set your tent up under one of the nine trees.”
 Nick Lance, second ride

-7. “All day shower.”
+7. “All day shower.” –Keith Petersen, 10th ride

 8. “Spray bottle for my dog.” –Jim Lewis, on and off rider for 10 years

 9. “How much water can we throw on each other?” –Dave Behrens, sixth ride

 10. “A good garden hose would be nice.” –Jan Shockley